TienMPhan/TienMPhan.github.io/_posts/2020-08-04-processing-3-with-intelliJ-IDEA.md

 ---
 layout: post
 title: Processing 3 with IntelliJ IDEA
-description: A simple guide to get Processing 3 worked with IntelliJ IDEA.
+description: A simple guide to get Processing 3 to work with IntelliJ IDEA.
 comments: false
 keywords: processing, idea, java
 ---